matthewdowney/TogglPy/README.md

 ###Generating PDF reports:
 ```
-from TogglPy import Toggl

-# create a Toggl object and set our API key
-toggl = Toggl()
-toggl.setAPIKey("mytogglapikey")

 # specify that we want reports from this week
 data = {
     'workspace_id': 0000, # see the next example for getting a workspace id